ZDavila3/ZDavila3/README.md

 ## Objective

-To provide a working and living documentation on some of the projects I have been working on, and hopefully inspire others to take from what I have made and grow.
+To provide a working and living documentation on some of the projects I have delved into, and hopefully inspire others to take from what I have created.

 ## Connect with me !